 - There is a “one-in-all-in” rule where participation must be offered to all eligible employees, but the employee is not required to accept the offer.

-- Payments will be available for a period of 6 months from 30 March 2020.
+- Originally, payments were only be available for a period of 6 months from 30 March 2020.

 - Employers will need to report to the ATO on a monthly basis regarding the number of eligible employees.

 - To be eligible however, employees cannot be getting other benefits such as JobSeeker payments.